 Visual arts

 A well-known german artist is Charles Wilp.
 He got first known through his activities with commercials, and later established himself as space artist.
 He was granted the privilege to work on parabolic flights, in zero-g.
 From there he also got the inspirations for his artworks.
 Part of his artworks really flew into space with german missions.
 Mostly he made collages in which he used space materials, parts of satellites and rockets, document parts, space traveller autographs and so on.
 According to his conclusion, "weightlessness is the motor of all creative".
 But on the opposite he gave nothing to the normal, earthly art.
-An overview of his way of thinking is given in an interview with him, dated 1999 (german).

-Some artists did real painting in zero-g, e.g. Frank P. Pietronigro during a science project on a NASA parabolic flight.
+Some artists did real painting in zero-g, e.g. Frank Pietronigro during a science project on a NASA parabolic flight.

 But much more common is the depiction of weightlessness in the object of art itself, not the making in weightless conditions.